My life, since childhood, has been all about the act of creation. Art, design, engineering and animation have been my passions for many, many years.

 “Creativity is a drug I cannot live without.” - Cecil B. DeMille

 I realized I wanted to go back to my roots.
-I really wanted to create and to be challenged, but not just for myself.
+I wanted to create and to be challenged, but not just for myself.
 This time for my family, for the community and for those less fortunate.
-I wanted to experience that purity yet again, not just in creation, but encompassing my entire life.
+I wanted to create something that would live on beyond my lifetime.

-After almost two amazing decades in VFX, I left the industry to start the next chapter of my life.
+After almost two amazing decades in film and VFX, I left the industry to start the next chapter of my life.